CLUSTERfoo/clusterfoo-dot-com/content/articles/sorting.markdown

 ### Requirements:

-*CANLII Connects* links to a databse of legal cases, and users can post opinions on those cases.
+*CanLII Connects* links to a database of legal cases, and users can post opinions on those cases.
 Moreover:

 1. A user can post.